 LONG BEACH, Calif. – June 30, 2011 – FreeConferenceCall.com, the largest privately held conferencing provider in the United States, released an analysis today that finds that free conference calling services are currently saving consumers at least $656 million annually.
 According to TeleSpan Publishing Corp (www.telespan.com), free toll conference calls are growing at five times the rate of fee-based toll conferencing services that companies like Verizon and AT&T provide.

-“People from all over the world – from cities to rural areas, small business executives to non-profit organizations and individuals -- are using free conferencing services to do everything from conducting their day to day business to planning family reunions – and they are saving over a half a billion dollars a year,” said David Erickson, Founder and CEO of FreeConferenceCall.com.
+“People from all over the world – from cities to rural areas, small business executives to non-profit organizations and individuals -- are using free conferencing services to do everything from conducting their day to day business to planning family reunions – and they are saving over a half a billion dollars a year,” said David Erickson, Founder of FreeConferenceCall.com.
 “The tremendous growth of the industry is directly tied to these savings, as consumers realize that there is no need to pay extra for a conference call when they can get the same quality and reliable service for the cost of a regular call.”

 A recent TeleSpan Publishing Corp report found that last year, consumers spent 9.3 billion minutes on free conference calls and 45.3 billion minutes on paid conference calls.
 The paid calls cost consumers $3.2 billion a year (an average of $.0706 average per minute), which explains why free conference calls are growing at five times the rate of paid calls.